JoeKarlsson/post-stream/README.md

     npm install

+Setup up Postgres, make a new data base and add your DB info to `config.json`

+    "username": "root",
+    "password": null,
+    "database": "database_development",
+    "host": "127.0.0.1",
+    "dialect": "mysql"

+Run the seed scripts to enter the default data in the DB.

+    sequelize db:seed:all

 And you should now be ready to spin up a development build of your new project:

     npm start